without Internet Explorer,

-Despite their so-called obsolete, classic blues rock sound, Thin Lizzy prevailed among iconoclastic punk and commercially-appealing new wave disco groups at the death of the 70’s.
+Despite their so-called obsolete, classic blues-based rock sound, Thin Lizzy prevailed among iconoclastic punk and commercially-appealing new wave disco groups at the death of the 70’s.
 Their unforgettable double live album Live And Dangerous gave them some goodly chart success, while Black Rose proved to be a strong follow-up, with Gary Moore eventually willing to be part of the band, as well as getting involved in the song-writing – helping the band get over the departure of teen phenomenon Brian Robertson.
 Yet things started going wrong and getting worse when both Lynott and Gorham’s heroin addiction got out of hand, soon taking its toll on the tightness and quality standards of the stage performances, alienating Moore, leading to his abrupt resignation in the middle of a tour.
 One more time they were looking for a guitarist, founding a proper replacement on highly-proficient, expert player Snowy White after hiring no less than 2 musicians (Midge Ure and Dave Flett), a choice which confirmed Lynott & co.’s determination to mark a new era for Lizzy, in a time when startling NWOBHM kids started revamping the traditional rock values.
 Saying Gorham:

 “Phil and I had actually been aware of Snowy since 1977 since we saw him play with Pink Floyd at Madison Square Garden in New York on the Animals tour.
 We were quite surprised to see this other guy on stage with David Gilmour, but even more surprised when this other guy got a solo spot!
 Snowy was firing off some great shift, and Phil and I were going: ‘Who the hell is he?’”.